-You may have heard that we don’t need to detox our bodies because the liver does an excellent job on its own.
-It’s true, the bodies filtering capabilities are a marvel.
-However, because of diet, the environment, and other factors, we still may experience a buildup of toxins and other unwanted substances because of an unhealthy diet, the environment, and other factors.
+You may have heard that it’s not necessary to detox our bodies because the liver does an excellent job on its own.
+It’s true; the body’s filtering capabilities are a marvel.
+However, we may still experience a buildup of toxins and other unwanted substances because of an unhealthy diet, the environment, and other factors.

 Teach Yourself to Eat Better

 Modern society has created a diet high in carbs, heavy on meat, and low in fiber.
 Commuting and working long hours has led to many developing the habit of eating way too much take-out and junk food while skipping on vegetables.
 And no, a few pickles, lettuce, and ketchup on that hamburger do not qualify as “eating your vegetables.”
 It would be best to consume more vegetables, a moderate amount of meat, and fewer carbs for optimal body function.
 If you look at your eating habits and realize that it fits a pattern of high carbs and low protein, you should detox and relieve your body from the overload of unhealthy nutrients.

 Putting more vegetables in your diet helps you feel full for longer.
 It also gives your body more nutrients to draw from for better function.
 Retraining yourself to eat more vegetables enables you to change your food focus and helps you to prioritize picking healthy foods to eat over unhealthy ones.
 Dr. Budwig herself was a vegetarian and encouraged her patients to follow her example.